How Much Should Rental Companies Charge for Labor?

 - Competitor Based: determine the price based on what your competitor’s are charging.

-The best approach is going to be a combination of all three.
+The best approach for pricing labor is going to be a combination of all three.
 No matter what method you choose, you must know what your labor costs you to make sure you aren’t losing money.
 This is complicated because the people that work at a rental company do so many different things from counting inventory to interacting with customers.
 It’s not like a factory worker that makes a set hourly wage and does the same thing over and over again.
 Every order and every day is different making it difficult to determine your true costs.

 There are two types of costs: